Skip to main content

 }

-Believe it or not, this is all the code that we need to achieve what we wanted.
-Take note of this.captures$ = ref.valueChanges(); which is an observable.
-Whenever a new value gets added to Firebase, captures$ gets updated and it renders the new image to the screen.
+Believe it or not, that’s all the code we need.
+Take note of this.captures$ = ref.valueChanges(), which is an observable.
+Whenever a new value lands in Firebase, captures$ updates and the new image renders on screen.

-This is how the "feed" component looks like (notice the applied effects and transformations as well):
+Here’s what the “feed” component looks like (notice the effects and transformations):

 End of part one

-In this article, we have created an application that uses Angular, Firebase and Cloudinary to display images taken with the built-in camera of a laptop or mobile device.
-At this point, the app itself is not a PWA because we cannot bring the application offline, nor it is installable.
-There's still more work to be done, but we'll take a look at that in the next article.
+We’ve built an application using Angular, Firebase, and Cloudinary that displays images taken with a laptop or mobile camera.
+At this point, the app isn’t a PWA yet.
+It can’t work offline, and it isn’t installable.
+There’s more to do, but we’ll cover that in the next article.